How To Choose a Window Company in Odenton

 Licensing and Credentials

-Window specialists and subcontractors in Maryland must carry a license from the state's Home Improvement Commission.
-Each candidate for a license must successfully complete a trade and business exam, submit business filings, verify insurance information, and demonstrate good financial standing.
+Window contractors and subcontractors in Maryland must carry a license from the state's Home Improvement Commission.
+Each candidate for a license must take a test on business and trade practices, submit business filings, verify surety bond information, and demonstrate good financial standing.

 Types of Windows Offered